amanda-reed/DATA146/midterm.md

 ```
 kf = KFold(n_splits=k, shuffle=True, random_state=146)
 ```
-Then I defined empty arrays that would store the training and testing scores and MSE values for each fold.
+I defined empty arrays that would store the training and testing scores and MSE values for each fold.
 Then I started a for loop which would run the KFold cross validation for the specified model for each fold.
 I set the feature and target training and testing data based on the indices for training and testing data set by the KFold function.
 I then standardized the features if specified in the parameters.
 I fit the model to the training data and appended the training and testing scores of the model.

 To calculate MSE, I squared the difference between the actual and predicted training and testing values of the dataset.
 I took the mean of the values and appended it to the arrays of MSE values for each fold.
 ```